pqrs-org/Karabiner-DriverKit-VirtualHIDDevice/README.md

     git grep G43BCU2T37 src/
     ```

-3. (Optional) Search `org.pqrs` and replace them with your domain if you want to test your driver with SIP enabled environments.
+3. (Optional) Search `org.pqrs` and `org_pqrs`, then replace them with your domain if you want to test your driver with SIP enabled environments.

     ```shell
     git grep org.pqrs src/
+    git grep org_pqrs src/
     ```

 4. Build by the following command in terminal.